srid/srid/unfree/woke/climate-alarmism.md

 # Climate Alarmism

-"Climate change" alarmism (aka. climate apocalyptic fantasy) is the current iteration of the [long line](https://nypost.com/2021/11/12/50-years-of-predictions-that-the-climate-apocalypse-is-nigh/) of religiously catastrophistic thinking[^doom] humanity has been harbouring for generations, which alarmism has its origins in [[Identity|identity]] itself inasmuch as fear itself is sourced in it.
+"Climate change" alarmism (aka. climate apocalyptic fantasy) is the current iteration of the [long line](https://nypost.com/2021/11/12/50-years-of-predictions-that-the-climate-apocalypse-is-nigh/) of religiously[^rel] catastrophistic thinking[^doom] humanity has been harbouring for generations, which alarmism has its origins in [[Identity|identity]] itself inasmuch as fear itself is sourced in it.

 > Green catastrophism has its roots in thousands of years of religious doom-mongering.